Brandyn-Davis/falling-sand-gpu/README.md

 <h1> SFML Falling Sand </h1>

 <p>
 A simulation of sand falling, written in C++ with the SFML Graphics library.
+Sand updates are performed using CUDA.
 </p>

 <h2>Introduction</h2>